Office of Labor-Management Standards (OLMS)

 - Conduct an inventory of union assets to determine if they match prior inventory and union records of purchases and sales.

 - Have trustees or an audit committee conduct periodic audits and report to the membership.
-The OLMS publication, Conducting Audits in Small Unions: A Guide for Trustees, is available from the nearest OLMS field office.
+The OLMS publication, Conducting Audits in Small Unions: A Guide for Trustees is available on the OLMS website.

 - If you discover a possible misuse of union funds, contact your national or international union or OLMS.